-We are pleased to report that each of our key future actions identified for the FY 2022/2023 reporting period were achieved and indeed expanded upon, particularly with the identification of product risk in solar panel production and our preliminary investigations into that risk.
+We are pleased to report that each of our key future actions identified for the FY 2023/2024 reporting period were achieved and indeed expanded upon.

-As a business, we remain committed to continuous improvement in FY 2023/2024, in collaboration with our supply partners.
+As a business, we remain committed to continuous improvement in FY 2024/2025, in collaboration with our supply partners.

-In FY 2023/2024, we will focus on:
+In FY 2024/2025, we will focus on: